LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation: Introduction

 \section{Introduction}

+As Large Language Models (LLMs)~\cite{qiu2025how, DBLP:journals/corr/abs-2501-12948, DBLP:journals/corr/abs-2412-16720} are increasingly deployed in real-world applications, evaluation has shifted from isolated performance measurement to comparative model ranking~\cite{liu2025aligninghumanjudgementrole, DBLP:conf/icml/ChiangZ0ALLZ0JG24}.
+However, existing evaluation methodologies~\cite{lin2023llmevalunifiedmultidimensionalautomatic} often simplify assessment to single-model judgments or scalar metrics, resulting in misalignment with human comparative judgments.
+Humans typically navigate such contexts by aggregating partial rankings from diverse perspectives, then synthesizing them into a globally optimized consensus~\cite{yuan2025casestudyscalablecontent, lyon2013wisdom}.
+In contrast, LLM-based evaluations tend to produce singular, context-insensitive outputs, lacking mechanisms for balancing competing preferences or integrating different judgments~\cite{Wang_2025}.
+To bridge this gap, this paper introduces a game-theoretic ranking framework into LLM evaluation, designed to emulate human-like consensus formation through preference aggregation and optimization.
+Our approach aims to enhance the alignment, fairness, and robustness of LLM assessments, especially in complex, subjective, or multi-stakeholder environments.

-Measuring the performance of large language models (LLMs) remains a challenging task due to their broad and diverse capabilities~\cite{qiu2025how, DBLP:journals/corr/abs-2501-12948, DBLP:journals/corr/abs-2412-16720}.
-To complement traditional evaluation methods, we focus on a game-theoretic perspective. \textbf{Game theory}, as a theoretical framework for analyzing strategy selection~\cite{hansen2025stochasticgameslimitedpublic} and utility distribution~\cite{DBLP:conf/aaai/MirfakharWZZH25} among interacting agents, emphasizes mechanisms of competition, cooperation, and dynamic feedback~\cite{DBLP:conf/icml/Zhu0ZX024, DBLP:journals/tacl/FabbriKMXSR21}.
+\textbf{Game theory}, as a theoretical framework for analyzing strategy selection~\cite{hansen2025stochasticgameslimitedpublic} and utility distribution~\cite{DBLP:conf/aaai/MirfakharWZZH25} among interacting agents, emphasizes mechanisms of competition, cooperation, and dynamic feedback~\cite{DBLP:conf/icml/Zhu0ZX024, DBLP:journals/tacl/FabbriKMXSR21}.
 These properties naturally align with the inherent capability differences, judgment conflicts, and task adaptability among LLMs, enabling game-theoretic approaches to effectively simulate complex human evaluation processes~\cite{pasch2025aivshumanjudgment, DBLP:journals/corr/abs-2412-16720}.
-Conversely, LLMs offer an ideal testbed for empirically validating theoretical insights from game theory.
+Recent surveys have noted this emerging connection between game-theoretic perspectives and LLMs~\cite{DBLP:conf/ijcai/SunWCC25}.
+Conversely, LLMs also offer an ideal testbed for empirically validating theoretical insights from game theory.
 Motivated by these observations, we ask: \textit{Can game-theoretic methodologies yield model rankings that align with human judgments in evaluating the capabilities of LLMs?} Figure~\ref{fig:peer-eval-illustration} provides an illustrative overview of this central question.